Wondering which countries are your safest bet for a potential move abroad?

 Portugal usually ranks high on global indices of peace and safety.
 Portugal is especially safe because of its long-term political stability, low crime rates, and strict gun control laws.
 Portugal doesn’t get involved in foreign conflicts, so the risk of terrorist attacks is extremely low.

 Iceland is the safest country in Europe.
 According to latest data from the Global Peace Index, Iceland is ranked number one on the list of most peaceful countries in the world.
 Among the countries of the European Union (Iceland is not an EU member), Ireland is ranked top.

 Before you go…

-The top 11 safest countries in the world are dominated by Europe, including eight countries from either the European Union or the European Economic Area.
-What’s more, many of the world’s happiest countries are located in Europe.
+Europe dominates the top 12 safest countries in the world, which including eight countries from either the European Union or the European Economic Area.

 Next up, check out our guide on how to move to Europe.

 - 30 Most Powerful Passports (And How To Get Them)